-Corequisite: ANSC-L006 must be taken at the same time as this course.
+Corequisite: ANSC-L006 must be taken at the same

 ANSC 1070 - Livestock Fitting and Showing

 This is a basic course covering fitting and showing techniques for domestic livestock.
 Students will have the opportunity to fit an animal of their choice (animals are provided or may be students with instructor approval) and participate in a National Livestock Show.